Test2034/FileNet-5.2-Install/README.md

 This is my instruction &amp; contribution to ppl that have to install IBM's FileNet 5.2 P8 Solution as a Single Server.
 IBM charges to install this software so this should save you some $$$.

 ***Before You Begin***
 In order to use these instructions you will need the "Legal" installtation files from IBM.
-This instruction is to help paying customers since current FileNet install sucks ass.
+This instruction is to help paying customers since the current FileNet install sucks ass.

 ###Instructions##
 1. Log into the suck ass IBM FileNet Site